 Any divorce, regardless of whether there are children involved, is a painful ordeal.
-Discussing in great detail sensitive family issues such as infidelity, custody of children, division of assets and child support can be quite stressful.
-Even amicable divorces bring with them a certain level of stress because the decisions, involving child custody, visitation rights and property division, emotionally impact all involved.
+Discussing in great detail about sensitive family issues such as infidelity, custody of children, division of assets and child support can be stressful.
+Even amicable divorces bring with them a certain level of stress because the decisions involving child custody, visitation rights and property division impact all involved.

 In this difficult time, it is important to have an experienced divorce lawyer to ensure that you are treated fairly.
-Your divorce lawyer, in addition to being well versed in the law, should have experience in negotiating and trying cases.
-During the course of his 17 year career, Mel Coxwell has successfully negotiated the settlement of thousands of cases.
-When settlement was not possible, Mr. Coxwell aggressively represented his clients in trials in Federal District Courts, Circuit Courts, Chancery Courts, County Courts, Justice Courts and Municipal Courts throughout Mississippi.
-Mel Coxwell represents clients in divorce proceedings from all over Mississippi including Jackson, Madison, Ridgeland, Pearl and Brandon.
+Your divorce lawyer, in addition to being well-versed in the law, should have experience negotiating and litigating cases.
+Brandon attorney Mel Coxwell has successfully negotiated the settlement of thousands of cases.
+When settlement was not possible, Mr. Coxwell aggressively represented his clients in trials in federal courts, circuit courts, chancery courts, county courts, justice courts and municipal courts throughout Mississippi.

 How quickly can I obtain a divorce?

-A divorce based on irreconcilable differences (no fault) can be granted sixty days after filing the complaint for divorce.
+A divorce based on irreconcilable differences (no fault) can be granted 60 days after filing the complaint for divorce.
 Divorces based on fault grounds generally take much longer.

 What is a temporary hearing?

 Mississippi is an equitable distribution state.
 All property acquired during the course of the marriage is presumed to be marital property.
-Once the judge in your case has classified each asset and liability as marital or non-marital, the marital property will be divided equitably.
-Often this produces a 50-50 split between the parties, but equitable distribution does not require a 50-50 split.
-A judge's decision will be based on the unique facts of each case.
+Once the judge in your case has classified each asset and liability as marital or nonmarital, the marital property will be divided equitably.
+This may produce a 50-50 split between the parties, but equitable distribution does not require a 50-50 split.
+A judge’s decision will be based on the unique facts of each case.

 How are child custody issues decided?